sighingnow/sighingnow.github.io/index.md

 ./Gists
 -------

++ [./pipeline-model-parallel-visualization.ipynb][25]: Visualize various pipeline model parallelism scheduling scheme in Megatron-LM.
++ [./CRTP-(de)incomplete-(de)ambiguous.cpp][24]: How could we address the incomplete type and ambiguous dependent name problem for CRTP in C++.
 + [./containers-from-scratch.rs][21]: Rust version of "Containers From Scratch" by Liz Rice, [https://www.youtube.com/watch?v=8fi7uSYlOdc][23]
 + [./$.hs][15]: A type-level `$` operator for Haskell.
 + [./list_live_objects.py][13] A utility to inspect all live objects (of specified type) in current Python execution context.